Pavement Management Program (PMP) - City of Happy Valley

 STREET CLOSURES:

-If your street has been scheduled for Crack Seal and/or Slurry Seal please be aware YOUR STREET WILL BE CLOSED: Between the hours of 8:00 am and 5:00 pm on the day your roadway is scheduled to be crack sealed or slurry sealed, the street will be blocked off and no traffic will be allowed to come or go.
-If cars are left on the roadway they will be towed.
-You will need to leave your car at home or park it outside of the crack seal and slurry seal boundary (see location map).
-You will not be able to drive on it
+If your street has been scheduled for crack sealing and/or slurry sealing, please be aware YOUR STREET WILL BE CLOSED between the hours of 8:00 am and 5:00 pm on the day the activities are scheduled.
+Please note crack sealing and slurry sealing are two separate operations and will require two separate closures.
+The street will be blocked off and no traffic will be allowed to come or go.
+If cars are left on the roadway THEY WILL BE TOWED.
+You will need to leave your car in your driveway or park it outside of the project boundary (see location map).

 Street Limits